84 / 100

 Is Passaic County growing or shrinking?

-Are people moving to Passaic County?
+Are many people relocating to Passaic County?

 [10] Similar Counties by Size & Score